Army veteran freezes to death after being released from VA hospital

 “He was the most giving person that I ever met,” Erika Perry said.
 “It’s just sad he died a lonely death."

-"Friday morning, they released him and didn't make sure he got in a car,” she said, “He walked away."
+"Friday morning, they released him.
+They didn't make sure that he got in a car," she said, “He walked away."

+ANOTHER INVESTIGATION: Hidden camera tells true story of how veteran died after calling for help, gasping for air

 A hospital spokesperson confirms Perry arrived "through the disabled American Veterans van program,” and said the hospital arranged for a taxi to take him home.

+"It is unclear why the veteran did not utilize that transportation and return home per the discharge plan," said Paul Rickert of Middleton Memorial Veterans Hospital.

-"But there is video footage showing him walking off without an escort,” Erika Perry said.”It's negligence."
+"But there is video footage showing my dad wandering off with no escort,” Erika Perry said.”It's negligence."

 As detectives investigate Vance’s death, Erika and her four siblings are considering legal action against the hospital.